Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Discussion

-In light of these challenges, our work pursues a complementary goal: preserving the original CDRC estimand while addressing positivity violations through data-adaptive interventions.
-This yields a natural plug-in estimator that avoids extrapolation and provides valid inference under correct model specification, provided the data-adaptive rule is reasonably stable.
-Although our approach does not deliver double robustness, it enhances interpretability and resilience to misspecification by focusing estimation on well-supported regions.
-To evaluate the impact of data-adaptivity on inference, we conducted a simulation study (Appendix~D) comparing bootstrap coverage with and without sample splitting.
-The results suggest that, in well-supported regions, bootstrap intervals remain reasonably accurate even without splitting.
+In light of these challenges, our work pursues a complementary goal through the feasible dose–response curve (FDRC): preserve the scientific objective of the original CDRC as closely as possible, while addressing positivity violations via an individualized feasible intervention rule.
+This yields a natural plug-in estimator that avoids extrapolation and provides valid inference under correct model specification, provided the intervention rule is reasonably stable.
+Although our approach does not deliver double robustness, it enhances interpretability and it improves interpretability and can reduce sensitivity to modeling choices by focusing estimation on well-supported regions.
+To evaluate the impact of estimand-data dependency on inference, we conducted a simulation study (Appendix~\ref{apd:bst}) comparing bootstrap coverage with and without sample splitting.
+The results suggest that, for the scenarios considered and in well-supported regions, bootstrap intervals can be reasonably accurate even without splitting.

-Finally, although our method provides a principled approach for substituting infeasible interventions with their most feasible counterparts—thereby preserving fidelity to the standard CDRC and enhancing interpretability—important avenues remain for future work.
-In particular, further research is needed to extend the framework to longitudinal settings, refine the design of substitution rules, and develop more robust techniques for estimating support regions, especially in high-dimensional and complex treatment spaces.
+Finally, our method provides a principled approach for substituting infeasible interventions with their most feasible counterparts—thereby retaining an intervention-based interpretation closely related to the standard CDRC.
+Further research is needed to extend the framework to longitudinal settings and develop more robust techniques for estimating support regions, especially in high-dimensional and complex settings.